|[ Main index » Bicycle components tests » Saddle experiences » Brooks saddle preparation||]|

 I just ride the saddles until they get comfortable, but if you're less 'hardcore' you could try this alternative which is possibly useful for the very hard saddles such as the Team pro, or even B17.
 I don't think it's very useful for the B17 Imperial, nor the Swallow.
 I don't recommend it at all for the wider city bike saddles (B66,B67,B68):

 Put a very wet (drenched) piece of cloth on the saddle in the spot where you sit, i.e. make it such that the smallest area is wet but large enough that the area where your sit bones are located, is wet from the cloth.
-After letting that part of the saddle soak up water, take it off and make a long ride...
+After letting that part of the saddle soak up water (say a few hours), take it off and make a long ride...

 It depends on the type.
 Here are a few examples, assuming no tricks such as making your saddle wet before riding: